willgdjones/pydantic-ai/docs/install.md

 pip/uv-add 'pydantic-ai[examples]'
 ```

-For next steps, follow the instructions [in the examples](examples/index.md).
+To run the examples, follow instructions [in the examples](examples/index.md).